hao-beixi/f22-assignments/SETUP2_ROSWorkspace.md

     5. `wrist_link`, which allows the head to tilt.

     The above 5 links make up the kinematic chain of the robot.
 You can visualize the frames as in the picture above in RViz by adding a [tf Display](http://wiki.ros.org/rviz/DisplayTypes/TF) and then selecting the corresponding frames in the tf submenu.
+If the MoveIt visualization handles are distracting, you can turn them off by deselecting "MotionPlanning" in the left window within RViz with all of the current displays.

 5. Finally, use [rqt_graph](http://wiki.ros.org/rqt_graph) to visualize the